 Finally, the scorers rated the 'potential impact on burden reduction' as the most important (mean score = 3.7), followed by 'potential for success' (3.4), 'potential for translation' (3.0), 'paradigm shift' (2.8), and 'equity' (2.1) (p < 0.001).

-Discussion

 To address the reduction of the burden of dementia globally in the next 10 years, this Policy View presents the priority scores for the 59 Thematic Research Avenues, and the seven Overarching Research Domains identified by the WHO 2015 prioritization exercise.
 On the basis of potential for success, equity, burden reduction and translation, six of the top 10 overall research priorities were focused on prevention, identification and reduction of dementia risk, and to delivery and quality of care for people with dementia and their caregivers.
 In the extended top 20 priorities list, seven questions related to diagnosis and biomarkers and to treatment development.
 Basic research into disease mechanisms was considered to have the greatest potential for conceptual breakthrough.
 The dementia experts and stakeholders (including policymakers and funders) who took part in this unprecedented, fairly globally representative CHNRI exercise concurred that most of these key research questions may be successfully answered by 2025.